Pixelfield-ru/SungearEngine/README.md

 https://github.com/Pixelfield-ru/SungearEngine/issues

 Make sure to first use the search function to see if the bug has already been reported.
 When filling out a bug report, make sure that you include as much information as possible to help the developers track down the issue, such as your version of SungearEngine, operating system, architecture, and any code and models that are necessary for the developers to reproduce the issue.

+# Additional information
+To build up make sure to:
+1) Build and bootstrap vcpkg.
+2) Set SG_VCPKG_ROOT system variable to bootstraped vcpkg.
+3) Set SUNGEAR_LLVM_MINGW_PATH system variable to your MinGW (cygwin/other-cross-compiler?..) compiler Be sure to set up the correct path without illegal-characters (use / in path instead of \ for obvious reasons).